Monique LovatoChief Executive OfficerLeadership

 Marlyn Ruiz is the Operations Coordinator of the Women’s Business Center at Mi Casa Resource Center.
 She manages the daily operations of the Women’s Business Center to ensure that the goals of helping participants start and grow their businesses are being met.
 Marlyn started working at Mi Casa in 2015, first as the Receptionist, then transitioned into the Business team as the Program Specialist.
 Marlyn has lived and been part of the West Denver community for over 20 years and is very passionate about helping families, like hers, have better opportunities.

 Michele Soli is the Corporate Relations & Communications Manager as part of the Development Team at Mi Casa Resource Center.
 She joined the Mi Casa familia in 2016 after working at several other immigrant-serving organizations in the Denver metro area.
 Michele learned Spanish while living abroad in Chile and Spain and is happy to apply her language skills and nonprofit experience here at Mi Casa.
 She received her MA in International Human Rights and is passionate about social justice and protecting the rights of immigrants and low-income families.

 Andrea Stiles Pullas

-Andrea Stiles Pullas is the Director of Career Development at Mi Casa Resource Center.
-She leads agency efforts to connect jobseekers to meaningful employment opportunities.
-Andrea is a career economic equity professional who joined the Mi Casa team in 2015 after working in microfinance and financial capability in the United States and Latin America.
+Andrea Stiles Pullas is the Director of Strategic Initiatives at Mi Casa Resource Center.
+She is responsible for the design and resource strategy for Mi Casa’s key initiatives for growth.
+Andrea is a career economic mobility professional who joined the Mi Casa team in 2015.
+In her work, Andrea has designed and led programs in workforce development, financial capability, and small business development in the United States and Latin America.
 She holds a Master’s Degree in Community and Regional Planning from the University of Texas at Austin.

 Enrique Valerio Flores